The Bachelorette's Tayshia Adams Weighs In on Chris Harrison’s Temporary Bachelor Exit - E! Online

 "The fact that he called that out and owned up to that and he acknowledges that," she said, "means a lot to me."

-The reality star also commended Harrison's remark about his "commitment to much greater understanding" that he "will actively make ever day."
+The reality star also commended Harrison's remark about his "commitment to much greater understanding" that he "will actively make every day."

 "It isn't just a moment," Adams continued.
 "Just like how Black Lives Matter isn't just a trending topic on Instagram.
 It's a thing that's taking place every single day that we should actively try to partake in and better."